melezhik/outthentic/README.md

 * `--nocolor`

-If set disable color output.
+If set - disable color output.
 By default `strun` prints with colors.

+* `--dump-config`

+If set - dumps a suite configuration and exit not doing any other actions.
+See also suite configuration section.

 # Suite configuration